Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 How to Make a Wash Mitt Last (and Stay Safe)

 A mitt is only scratch-free as long as it stays clean, and most people ruin theirs through neglect.
-Machine wash it every few uses in a dedicated microfiber detergent — never fabric softener, which coats and clogs the fibres and kills the pile.
+Machine wash it every few uses in a dedicated microfiber detergent — never fabric softener, which coats and clogs the fibers and kills the pile.
 Air dry or tumble on low.
 Never let it touch the ground mid-wash — a dropped mitt is instantly full of abrasive grit, so rinse it hard or, better, swap to a spare.
 Keep a separate mitt for wheels so brake dust never migrates to your paint.
 And retire it when the pile mats down, it stops holding suds, or you feel embedded grit you can't rinse out — usually every year or two of regular use.
 A $10 mitt cared for properly outlasts and out-protects a neglected premium one.
 Pair good mitt habits with the two-bucket method and you've eliminated the main causes of wash-induced swirls.

 The Verdict